Fifteenth Sunday after Trinity – Saturday

 Whoever eats and drinks unworthily, that is to say, without believing the words of promise, him God will visit in wrath and judgment, for he is guilty of the body and blood of the Lord!

 PRAYER – Lord Jesus, I thank Thee that in the words of institution Thou hast clearly and unmistakably stated what Thou dost give me in the Holy Supper, namely, forgiveness of sins, life, and salvation.
-O my dear Savior, grant me Thy Holy Spirit, that I may fasten my eyes on Thy words, gathering comfort therefrom in true faith, and thus obtaining blessing lasting through all eternity by partaking of Thy Holy Supper.
+O my dear Savior, grant me Thy Holy Spirit, working through Thy Word, that I may fasten my eyes on Thy words, gathering comfort therefrom in true faith, and thus obtaining blessing lasting through all eternity by partaking of Thy Holy Supper.
 Amen.